almemanuel/lazy-sharepoint/README.md

 ```

-Actually, is possible download a file from sharepoint:
+Actually, is possible download and upload file.
+An example:

 ```python
 file_content = sharepoint.get_file('your/folder/to/your/file', 'your-file.file_format')